statycc/pymwp/c_files/readme.md

 ## Not Infinite Examples

-The `not_infinite` folder contains examples of C source code that are assigned matrices that do not always contains infinite coefficients.
+The `not_infinite` folder contains examples of C source code that are assigned matrices that do not always contain infinite coefficients.

 | file | description |
 | --- | --- |